 The U.S. Department of State protects American citizens while they are abroad.
 Consider enrollment in the Smart Traveler Enrollment Program (STEP), a free service that allows the Department of State to better assist you if you have an emergency abroad.
 Also consider some Department of State safety tips and information for students abroad, and download the Smart Traveler App.

 All K-State students participating in education abroad are automatically covered by an international health insurance program, either by KSU or the host program.
 Most domestic health care plans do not provide for all the kinds of issues that can occur overseas, so additional coverage is necessary.
-Many study abroad programs include health insurance in the package and some countries, like Australia, require students to buy their insurance in order to obtain a visa.
-Students going abroad on a program that does not provide adequate coverage will be required to enroll in K-State Study Abroad Insurance provided by Frontier MEDEX.
-Their phone number is 1-800-527-0218.
-You can see the policy that is included in the orientation packet.
+Many study abroad programs include health insurance in the package and some countries, like Australia, require students to enroll in the national insurance program in order to obtain a visa.
+Students going abroad on a program that does not provide adequate coverage will be enrolled in K-State Education Abroad Insurance provided by Chubb Insurance.
+You can see the policy information here.

 Important Bank Information